BattletechModders/MechEngineer/README.md

 * added xl engine type and side torso xl engine parts
 * calculate walk and run speeds based on engine rating and mech tonnage
 * all mechs have about 10% their max tonnage as initial tonnage (can be forced to be 10% for all mechs)
-* added endo-steel critical slots to reduce initial weight by half
+* added endo-steel critical slots to reduce structure weight by half
+* added ferros-fibrous critical slots to reduce armor weight by 1/12
 * add all free heat sinks an engine supports, select type of heat sinks for engine by installing either double or single heatsinks on mech
 * mechlab enforces to use an engine on a mech, xl engine requires the side torso parts
 * mechlab enforces only one engine part per chassis location